claudioc/treenee/README.md

 Each configuration option meaning is described in the settings.json template file.

 If you want to create a sample tree, run `node index --sample-tree` to output a YAML that you can use as a starting point.

+## Translations

+All the strings used by the Treenee user interface can be translated (or just changed from their default value).
+To do so, use the `settings.json` file (see above the [Configuration](#configuration) section), and work on the `strings` object in it.

+Hint: for the sake of self-documenting, and to simplify debugging translation issues, each string in the final HTML is wrapped within a `<span>` with a class having the same name then the key used for translation.

 ## Security